4 Speed and 5 Speed Transmissions

 Summing up: ...it is possible for a transmission built from PERHAPS LATE 1984, and certainly from 1985, until EVEN AFTER transmission serial number 240765, to not have the circlip and possibly the shaft has or has not a groove for that circlip.
 We have had reports of transmissions AFTER that # NOT having the groove nor the circlip!!...and at least one is listed below.
 THUS, BMW's own use, in bulletins, of 240765, is NOT to be relied upon.

-When reading in this article about 'year', be advised that BMW's 'model year' includes motorcycles that were built towards the end of the prior year, and it is quite possible to see, for instance, a build date of September, to be included in the following year's model.
+When reading in this article about 'year', be advised that BMW's 'model year' includes motorcycles that were built towards the end of the prior year, and it is quite possible to see, for instance, even a build date of September, to be included in the following year's model.
 This is due to BMW policy of closing the plants for the annual month-long holiday (vacation).
-An October, November, December production can be the NEXT YEAR'S BIKE.
-Take a look at the list of transmission numbers well below in the NEXT LOWER section, not what is JUST BELOW.
+An October, November, December production almost always will be the NEXT YEAR'S BIKE.

 1974: serial numbers ranged from